Alabama

 |

 Statutes describe how to properly mark a ballot and a process by which counting boards resolve questions of the legality of votes.
+The ballot counting resolution board members must agree unanimously upon the legality of a vote for it to be counted as valid.

 |